nikeedev/nikeedev/README.md

 I’m Nikita, an 15 year old boy who can coding.

-I've done coding for 2.5 years now (updated on December 29th, 2022), and begun in August 2020.
+I've done coding for 2.7 years now (updated on February 6th, 2023), and begun in August 2020.

 I’m interested in creating programs, apps and stuff in game development!
 I also like exploring new programming languages